Hornbill-Docs/servicemanager-config/servicemanager-config/assets/manage-partitions.md

 * Each partition has visibility controls to establish who has access to the assets as either viewers or asset managers.

 * Asset managers and viewers can see assets from only one partition at a time.
+To work on multiple partitions side by side, open multiple browser tabs.

 * You restrict access to partitioned records by [user, group, or role](/servicemanager-config/assets/manage-partitions#managing-access-to-partitions).